kyfialko/hummer_tracker/README.md

 ---

-## Deploying to GitHub Pages

-1. Create a new GitHub repo (e.g. `rmbl-hummingbirds`).
-2. Drop all these files into the repo root and push.
 3. In the repo, go to **Settings → Pages**.
 4. Under "Source", select **Deploy from a branch** → `main` → `/ (root)` → Save.
 5. In ~1 minute, your site will be live at `https://<your-username>.github.io/rmbl-hummingbirds/`.